Undergraduate and graduate performance opportunities include recitals, choral ensembles,

 Tina Milhorn Stallard

 Tina Milhorn Stallard, soprano, is professor of voice and teaches vocal pedagogy.
 She performed Vivaldi’s “Gloria” with the Shanghai Philharmonic as part of the cultural prelude to the 2008 Summer Olympics.

 Alicia W. Walker

-Alicia Walker is associate director of choral studies and directs the University Chorus and courses in sacred music and music education.
+Alicia Walker is director of choral studies.
+She teaches conducting and choral methods and courses in sacred music and music education.
 She is a frequent guest conductor,